stephenwanaswa/terraform-beginner-bootcamp-2023/journal/week0.md

 HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.

 ### Terraform Registry
-Terraform Sources their providers and modules fron te Terraform Registry which is located at [registry.terraform.io](https://registry.terraform.io/)
+Terraform Sources their providers and modules from te Terraform Registry which is located at [registry.terraform.io](https://registry.terraform.io/)

 - **Providers** are interfaces to APIs that will allows you to create resources in terraform e.g. [Random Terraform Provider](https://registry.terraform.io/providers/hashicorp/random/latest)

-- **Modules**  are a way to make larger amount of terrraform code modular, portable and shareable
+- **Modules**  are a way to make larger amount of terraform code modular, portable and shareable

 ### Installing Terraform CLI
 We will be installing using the officially maintained and signed packages for the debian Linux distributions using the link below.